TaydenWhite/taydenwhite.github.io/content/en/Blogs/My Time at J&J/_index.md

 ---
-title: My Time at J&J
+title: My Time at Johnson & Jonhson
 description: >
-  A series of blog posts related to my time interning at Johnson & Johnson!
+  A series of blog posts related to my time interning at J&J!
 date: 2017-01-05
 weight: 1
 cascade: